- Slightly smaller than a Steller’s Jay or Blue Jay; larger than an American Robin.

 Gray Jays are common, but the majority live so far north that it’s hard to monitor their populations on a large scale.
-Between 1966 and 2014 populations appear to have been stable with possible a small decline, according to the North American Breeding Bird Survey.
+Between 1966 and 2015 populations appear to have been stable with possible a small decline, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 20 million with 20% in the U.S. and 80% in Canada.
-This U.S.-Canada Stewardship species rates an 8 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
+This U.S.-Canada Stewardship species rates an 8 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.
 Gray Jays have begun to show lower breeding success in some southern parts of their range, possibly because higher fall temperatures cause their stored food items to spoil.
 As the climate continues to warm, Gray Jay populations will likely follow the shifting boreal forest itself, which is expected to shrink in its southern range and expand to the north.
 Gray Jays are curious birds and are often accidentally caught in mammal traps.